 Types of Brake Pads

 When you hit the brake pedal, fluid is pushed through the brake lines to the wheels, where the brake pads press against the braking discs and create friction.
 This friction slows the tires down and ultimately stops your car.
+To see a full breakdown of braking components, see our topic on vehicle brake parts.

 There are three main types of brake pads: metallic, ceramic and organic.
 Choosing the best brake pads for your vehicle depends on a number of factors including cost, performance, longevity and your unique driving style.